 Our client had several components we needed to work with, including 1) a predefined video streaming specification for their edge devices, 2) APIs for user authentication and 3) validation of service entitlement with the billing system.
-They also wished to initially deploy the new video service on AWS, then migrate to their own data center once it was provisioned.
+They also wished to initially deploy the new video service on the AWS cloud, then migrate to their own data center once it was provisioned.
 This was an exciting opportunity for us to build, integrate, and deliver a scalable video infrastructure!
-Given our long history in video, we were well suited to take on this development effort.
+Given our AWS partnership and long history in video, we were well suited to take on this development effort.

 In order to be portable to our customer’s data center, and keep operating cost as low as possible, our engineering team designed a scalable EC2/CentOS oriented infrastructure paired with S3 storage as the primary backbone.
 Our high-level architecture looked like this.